-Over the past decades, lasers have revolutionized industrial manufacturing and have been used increasingly to provide reliable, flexible, non-contact, compact and high-speed alternatives to conventional technologies for processing various kinds of metal and non-metal materials in a broad range of advanced manufacturing applications.
+Over the past decades, lasers have revolutionized industrial manufacturing and have been used increasingly to provide reliable, flexible, non-contact, compact, and high-speed alternatives to conventional technologies for processing various kinds of metal and non-metal materials in a broad range of advanced manufacturing applications.
 The industrial laser market is generally considered to be made up of laser sources sold for industrial applications including material processing, medical therapeutic, instrumentation, research, telecommunications, optical storage, entertainment, image recording, inspection, measurement and control, bar-code scanning, and other end-uses.

-According to the Industrial Laser Solutions magazine's 2012 forecast for industry data, worldwide laser revenues for industrial applications (excluding lithography, inspection, measurement, research, medical, etc.) will reach approximately \$2.1 billion.
+According to the Industrial Laser Solutions magazine's 2013 forecast for industry data published in January 2013, worldwide laser revenues for industrial applications (excluding lithography, inspection, measurement, research, medical, etc.) are expected to reach approximately \$2.2 billion.
 Based on this data, the Company estimates that it has currently a market share in the relevant industrial laser sector of approximately seventeen percent (based on laser-related sales volume).
-The Company has sold more than 61,000 laser sources since 1975 and currently has over 4,000 active customers (including multinational companies with multiple facilities purchasing from the Company).
+The Company has sold more than 66,000 laser sources since 1975 and currently has over 4,000 active customers (including multinational companies with multiple facilities purchasing from the Company).